Ayacucho Tram: Fare system

-A payment before entering the tram is made with either the Civic Card, which is a rechargeable electronic transport title, using an RFID system (acronym for Radio Frequency Identification) or with a contactless smart card, which is detected by the readers from a distance of about 8 cm.
+A payment before entering the tram is made with either the Civic Card, which is a rechargeable electronic transport title, using an RFID system or with a contactless smart card, which is detected by the readers from a distance of about 8 cm.
 It is one of the means of payment to use the Integrated Transport System of the Aburrá Valley (SITVA), which allows a greater speed in the entries by tourniquet and in the time of loading and reloading of the card.

 The process can be carried out by Colombians presenting their citizenship card and by foreigners presenting their alien registration card or passport, in customer service points.

 Proposed expansion

 It is planned to construct a tram line running from the Aguacatala metro station to the Caribe metro station, providing connections in-between to Metroplús as well as halting at the Floresta metro station.
 The number 80 would be used to designate this line.